Hullow/42/get_next_line/Journal-GNL.md

 - Put my end-of-line filling code in ft_fill_line
 - For some reason, the free() code needs to be in ft_add_string; more leaks if it is in ft_fill_line for some reason.
 - Could create a ft_free function after all.
 We'll see
+- FINALLY: needed a free in the particular case of read_error (read_ret == -1):
+Found this after discussing it with tfrily: for next time => what is my problem ?
+Try to tackle the problem conceptually instead of messing around for ever
+- Header file norminette shenanigans...